MicrosoftDocs/Hololens/hololens/shared-aad-accounts.md

 - Shared Microsoft Entra accounts cannot use PIN or iris to sign-in in the current release, even if they've been enrolled.

 ## Conceptual Overview of Shared Microsoft Entra Accounts
-This process will allow a HoloLens device, to be allocated a user account, and sign into that user account with credentials that are linked to the device, and the device alone.
-The image describes the process
+This process allows a HoloLens device, to be allocated a user account, and sign into that user account with credentials that are linked to the device, and the device alone.
+The image describes the process:

 ![Shared Account Diagram](images/Shared%20Account%20Login.png)

-1. Intune has a SCEP Configuration profile for the SCEP Service
+1. Intune has a SCEP Configuration profile for the SCEP Service.
-2. The device will join Intune, and receive the profile information
+2. The device joins Intune, and receives the profile information.
-3. The device will contact the SCEP Service, and recieve a Device certificate, with a UPN of HL-{Serial}@contoso.com
+3. The device contacts the SCEP Service, and recieves a device certificate, with a UPN of `HL-{Serial}@contoso.com`.
-4. The device will log into the corrosponding user account in Entra ID, using the certificate as MFA, to provide a seamless sign on experience
+4. The device logs into the corrosponding user account in Entra ID, using the certificate as MFA, to provide a seamless sign on experience.

 The certificate cannot be removed / exported from the device, and the user account is configured with no other form of MFA avaialable.
-This ensures that this shared account can only be logged into by the HoloLens Device
+This configuration ensures that the shared account can only be logged into by the HoloLens device.

 ## Overview of the steps to configure shared Microsoft Entra accounts